 Individuals and companies can tap into a wealth of helpful resources and organizations to help them seek out sustainability and move toward a carbon- or climate neutral future.
 One, the United Nations Climate Change secretariat, invites companies and governments to take the Climate Neutral Now Pledge and offers advice and assistance in creating a plan for corporate sustainability.

 Nature’s Path is working toward Climate Neutrality

 Nature’s path is working to reduce CO2 emissions per ton of product produced.
-In 2015 total direct CO2 emissions per pound of product fell 2.6% and 1.33% in 2016, and the amount of CO2 emitted through our transportation fell by 16.8% between 2015 and 2016.
+In 2015 total direct CO2 emissions per pound of product fell 2.6 per cent and 1.33 per cent in 2016, and the amount of CO2 emitted through our transportation fell by 16.8 per cent between 2015 and 2016.
 We’ve also purchased over 73,000 Renewable Energy Credits that support green energy projects in North America in 2013-2016.
 Nature’s Path was also certified as a Climate Smart Business in 2015, 2016, and 2017 and is continuing to work with Climate Smart, a social enterprise based in Vancouver, BC, which helps small and medium-sized enterprises address climate change and lead the transition to a prosperous, low-carbon future.
 We also recently joined the Organic Sustainable Community, the Sustainable Food Trade Association, the Climate Collaborative Project, and committed to all 9 commitment areas during Climate Day at Natural Products Expo West.

 What can you do?